 Shena Jaramillo, MS, RD

-Imagine you’re a human being living on planet earth.
+You’re a human being living on planet earth.
 Everywhere you turn you receive messages about your body- and exactly how it fits or doesn’t fit into the status quo.
 You bombarded with messages about how your body should and should not take up space in the supermarket, on social media, and even at your physicians office!

 Have you ever felt like: